Naeha-S/ChatBridge/README.md

-# ⚡ ChatBridge# ChatBridge
+# ⚡ ChatBridge

 > **Seamlessly continue AI conversations across multiple platforms with intelligent transformation and enhancement tools**A Chrome extension that seamlessly bridges conversations across multiple AI chat platforms (Gemini, ChatGPT, Claude, and more).

-ChatBridge is a powerful Chrome extension that bridges conversations between different AI chat platforms (ChatGPT, Claude, Gemini, Perplexity, and more), while providing built-in AI-powered tools to summarize, rewrite, translate, and optimize your chats.## Features
+ChatBridge is a Chrome extension that bridges conversations between AI chat platforms like ChatGPT, Claude, Gemini, Perplexity, and more.
+It captures your chats, transforms them intelligently (summarize, rewrite, translate, sync tone), and restores them across platforms — all locally and securely.

+**Features:**

 ---- **Smart Message Extraction**: Precisely captures user and assistant messages from chat platforms